Skip to content

 YAML is responsible for:

-• app: name, global config, shutdown timeout, state store binding
+• app: name, global config, shutdown timeout, state store binding, framework log level

 • reporter: built-in control-plane telemetry wiring